 The Parent Company entered into an agreement with STI ESG on the rendering of advisory services starting January 1, 2013.
-The advisory fees are payable to the Parent Company within 30 days upon receipt of billings and are non-interest bearing.
-The advisory fees are unsecured and there is no impairment.

 Consultancy Agreement with STI WNU

 The Parent Company entered into an agreement with STI WNU on the rendering of advisory services starting January 1, 2015.